longrun/tech-blog-vue3-nuxt3/README.md

   ...
 ```

-Generate files.
+Generate of files.

 ```
 yarn generate
 ```

-You can find more deployment information: https://nuxtjs.org/deployments/
+And you can find more deployment information from https://nuxtjs.org/deployments/

 # Package upgrade